aej6qm/Advanced-GIS/README.md

 ## About me
 Hi!
 My name is Anne (she/her) and I'm a second-year graduate student at CMU studying public policy and management.
 My areas of interest include social and environmental policy, especially at the intersection of race and environmental justice.

 Before coming to Carnegie Mellon, I received my BA in American Studies and Sociology from the University of Virginia.
-I have some campaign experience, and spent a year working as an AmeriCorps VISTA in the Greater Pittsburgh area.
+I have research and analytics experience, and spent a year working as an AmeriCorps VISTA in the Greater Pittsburgh area prior to coming to Carnegie Mellon.
 In my free time I enjoy running, hiking, and playing with my Sheltie puppy, Buddy.

 ![12A7BBBA-FA10-4633-B169-09EA6370C8B2_1_105_c](https://user-images.githubusercontent.com/92963323/159191789-d7ea6718-b84a-436f-a20d-f92d5b27292f.jpeg)